 This document provides an overview of the "NEPA review" process.
 This process is required for all applications requesting federal money.
-Sponsors should contract for completion of this review with an environmental professional approved for conducting a NEPA review from MSDHA's qualified consultant list.
+Sponsors are required to contract for completion of the NEPA environmental with an environmental professional listed in MSDHA's "Group B" pre-qualified consultant list.
+Only "Group B" consultants may submit a NEPA report.